Energy Bars Recipe

 Don’t skip toasting the oats, seeds, and nuts.
 This makes all the difference in the taste.

 Get the recipe: No-bake energy bites

 Get the recipe: Peanut butter-filled dates

 - 8 ounces dried, pitted dates (or Medjool dates)

-- 2 cups of a mixture of toasted oats, nuts, and seeds, plus dried fruit and chocolate chips (see ideas from list above)
+- 2 cup mixture of toasted oats, nuts, seeds, dried fruit, and chocolate chips (your choice)

 - 1/2 teaspoon cinnamon

 - Line an 8 x 8-inch pan with parchment paper.
 Place dates in a food processor and pulse until you get a uniform paste.
 (See notes above if you don't have a food processor).

 - Transfer date paste into a mixing bowl.
 Add your desired mix of oats, nuts, seeds, and dried fruit.
 Add cinnamon and mix all the ingredients together until you reach an even consistency.
 If mixture is dry, add a bit of honey.
 If mixture is too moist, add additional toasted oats.
 Press mixture into the pan.